Sheriff: Person Of Interest In 19-Year-Old Miya Marcano's Disappearance Found Dead

 Her car was found at the Arden Villas apartment complex.

 “Caballero vehicle was found at (the apartment complex where his body was found) and is being delivered to the sheriff’s office for processing,” Mina said.
-“So the death investigation of Caballero is being conducted by the Seminole County Sheriff’s Office.
-We have been actively searching for Caballero this weekend, and I want to reiterate, Miya is still missing.
-Her disappearance is suspicious and our detectives and the family members obviously suspect foul play.”
+“So the death investigation of Caballero is being conducted by the Seminole County Sheriff’s Office.”

 Her father told reporters that investigators found signs of a struggle inside her apartment.

+“We will never sleep one night until you get home,” said Pia Henry, the aunt of Marcano.
+“Miya, this message is for you.
+I know you’re alive.
+I know you’re out there.
+We love you.”

-Over the weekend, Orange County deputies also searched a wooded area behind her building.MORE NEWS: Police: Miami Man Kills Father, Critically Injures Mother Found With 'Knife Blade Stuck In Her Back'
+Over the weekend, Orange County deputies also searched a wooded area behind her building.MORE NEWS: Patrick McDowell, Man Wanted For Killing Florida Deputy Has Unique Tattoos, Reward Reaches $54K

 Officials in Orange County are asking if you see her to call (407) 836-HELP (4357) or dial 911.